payamyek/adventofcode2022/day1/partB/README.md

 Code remains the same for majority of the file, changes can be found after **line 32.**

-Simply run the script and view the terminals output to view the answer.
+Simply run the script and view the terminal's output to view the answer.
 However, make sure that `FILE_MODE_REAL_INPUT_MODE` is set to true if you want to run the script against the problem input data the AOC challenge expects you to solve.
 Setting it to false will run the script against the contents of `test.txt` which is a test case presented in the problem itself.